Choosing a Major

 TAKE AN ASSESSMENT

-Hope’s career counselors and the Boerigter Center for Calling and Career are available to help you further your self-awareness.
+Boerigter Center for Calling and Career staff are available to help you further your self-awareness.
 They offer personality and interest assessments, along with many other tools to help you in your path of deciding on a major.

 Take classes from a variety of subjects to help focus your interests.
 Take advantage of the variety in Hope’s curriculum and strategically select general education courses that align with potential interests you want to explore.
-Set up a meeting with a professor in an academic area you are interested in to learn more about the program.
+To get started, you could set up a meeting with a professor in an academic area you are interested in to learn more about the program.

 KNOW YOUR OPTIONS